JetBrains/teamcity-documentation/topics/configuring-artifacts-storage.md

 By default, the built-in TeamCity artifacts storage is displayed and marked as active.
 You can activate a different storage using the corresponding link.

-## Built-in Artifacts Storage
+### Built-in Artifacts Storage

 TeamCity stores [artifacts](build-artifact.md) produced by builds on the file system accessible by the TeamCity server.
-The default location is `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/artifacts` but this location can be [redefined](teamcity-configuration-and-maintenance.md).
+The default artifacts directory location is `<[TeamCity Data Directory](teamcity-data-directory.md)>/system/artifacts` but it can be [redefined](teamcity-configuration-and-maintenance.md).

-## External Artifacts Storage
+### External Artifacts Storage

 TeamCity provides a pluggable API to enable external storage for TeamCity build artifacts.
 Support for different storages can be implemented as an external plugin to TeamCity: the details are provided in the [external storage implementation guide](https://plugins.jetbrains.com/docs/teamcity/external-storage-implementation-guide.html).